-This report summarizes the greenhouse gas (GHG) emissions inventory for the University of Saskatchewan (UofS) campus through fiscal years 1991-2014.
-This is the third GHG inventory completed by the UofS.
-Previous reports have been completed in 2007 and 2010.
+This report summarizes the greenhouse gas (GHG) emissions inventory for the University of Saskatchewan (UofS) campus through fiscal years 1991-2016.
 The report provides year-to-year comparisons in order to measure progress and identify areas for improvement.

 In 2010 the University signed University and College Presidents' Climate Change Statement of Action for Canada.
 The Statement of Action commits signatory institutions to pursue responsible solutions to address climate change.
 Through the development of the Climate Action Plan in 2011 the UofS has a stated goal to reduce GHG emissions 20% below 2006/2007 levels by 2020.